 The less varnish removed, the easier paint will chip.
 The moment a bang hits the edges of a cabinet door or drawer, it will chip.

-If you don't remove the varnish, the paint will chip to the top level of the varnish, thus, you will see the shiny wood underneath every time.
+If you don't remove the varnish or glaze, the paint will chip to the top level of the varnish, thus, you will see the shiny wood underneath every time.
+Scuffing and De-glazing is extremely important.
 This is most evident when we paint light colours over dark stained cabinets.
 So... when you are considering a painter to "paint, repaint, restore, refinish" your beautiful wood cabinets, make sure you are hiring the ones that take the time to prep like a pro.
 Otherwise... once they are painted badly, they will always be chipping and peeling.

 There is only one proper way to paint over varnish and that is to sand it off as much as you can, especially the most vulnerable areas of handling and impact.